Schema style guide¶

 This field is deprecated in favor of

-, to promote standardized country codes instead of non-standardized country names.Deprecation without replacement:
+country, to promote standardized country codes instead of non-standardized country names.Deprecation without replacement:

 This field is deprecated, because the approach to data modelling that it supports was not pursued.